openego/eDisGo/doc/userguide/components.rst

 ===============================

 Besides importing whole scenarios, you can add, remove and integrate individual components — generators, loads, storage units, charging points or heat pumps.
+For an overview of all component types, see :ref:`components`.

 Adding a component
 ------------------